Ryan-Hu-Hu-Hu/Docker_practice/Implementation/README.md

 cd getting-started-todo-app
 docker compose watch
 ```
 If using VS Code or Cursor to run the above code on the remote server, you will find the docker has successfully ran but you can't open the GUI.
-This is due to the X-forwarding isssue between server and local computer
+This is due to the porting isssue between server and local computer
 The follwing procedures show how to develope container in VS-Code-like environment
 1. Install the **Dev Containers** extension (supposed you have installed
 **Remote - SSH** extension and setup the ssh tunnel on your remote server)